 Easy healthy veggie egg white bites are filled with egg whites, spinach, cherry tomatoes, and creamy feta cheese.
 They are low-carb and so delicious plus Vegetarian and Gluten-Free!

-Veggie Egg White Bites are my new go to meal because sometimes I am too busy to get something quick and healthy before heading out for the day.
-These Veggie Egg White Bites are the perfect grab and go healthy breakfast that are wonderful for meal prep!
+Veggie Egg White Bites are my new go-to meal because sometimes I am too busy to get something quick and healthy before heading out for the day.
+These Veggie Egg White Bites are the perfect grab-and-go healthy breakfast that is wonderful for meal prep!

 Using egg whites instead of the yolks really gives you some good clean protein without any added fat.
 Pairing it with some veggies like in these Egg White Muffins creates a hearty and filling breakfast that is low in calories but so delicious and satisfying.

-In this healthy breakfast recipe the egg whites get so fluffy when you bake them with the fresh spinach, sweet chopped cherry tomatoes and top with salty feta cheese.
-I added a dash of salt and pepper to each and they were A-mazing.
+In this healthy breakfast recipe, the egg whites get so fluffy when you bake them with fresh spinach, sweet chopped cherry tomatoes, and topped with salty feta cheese.
+I added a dash of salt and pepper to each and they were Amazing.

 What to love about this recipe

 - Super easy and quick to make – In under 30 minutes!

 hesebabies pack in some good clean protein, heart-healthy spinach, and calcium from the feta cheese.

 - They are just so cute!!!
 Okay, maybe not a benefit but an important point to make right?

 - Great for meal prepping – Make a big batch to have on hand all week for a quick healthy breakfast or snack.